 \section{Special submanifolds in $Aut(\g)$-manifolds}

 In this section we also assume that $\g$ is a compact simple Lie algebra and $M^n$ is a smooth manifold provided with a 3-form of type $\om_\g$, where $\g$ is a compact simple Lie algebra.
 The Lie bracket on $\g$ extends smoothly to a cross-product $TM\times TM \to TM$, which we denote by $[, ]_\g$.
-We study a natural class of submanifolds in $Aut(\g)$-manifolds, which generalize the notion of Lie subgroups in a Lie group $G$, and show their algebraic and geometric rigidity, see Proposition \ref{main5}, Proposition \ref{triv4}, Proposition \ref{triv5}, Proposition \ref{triv6}, Remark \ref{liu}.
+We study a natural class of submanifolds in $Aut(\g)$-manifolds, which generalize the notion of Lie subgroups in a Lie group $G$, and show their algebraic and geometric rigidity (Propositions \ref{main5}, \ref{triv4}, \ref{triv5}, \ref{triv6}, Remark \ref{liu}).

 \begin{definition} Let $M^n$ be a manifold provided with a 3-form $\om^3$ of type $\om_\g$.
 A submanifold $N^k\subset M^n$ is called {\it associative}, if the tangent space $TN^k$ is closed under the bracket $[, ]_\g$.
 A submanifold $N^k \subset M^n$ is called {\it coassociative}, if its normal bundle $T^\perp N^k$ is closed under the Lie bracket $[, ]_\g$.
 An associative (resp. coassociative) submanifold $N^k \subset M^n$ is called {\it strongly associative} (resp. {\it strongly coassociative}), if the restriction of $\om^3$ to $TN^k$ (resp. to $T^\perp N^k$) is multi-symplectic. \end{definition}